-Within Wat Pho, a giant reclining Buddha gazes sleepily down upon pilgrims and tourists as Buddha.
+Within Wat Pho, a giant reclining Buddha gazes sleepily down upon pilgrims and tourists.

 Once upon a time (30 years ago), Rie and I met up in Bangkok.
 Weird things happen when we travel together.
 Ummm, I’ll save up our airport story for another day.
 On this day, Rie wanted to go to Wat Arun, a very famous temple across the river.
 We decided to go by ferry boat, similar to a regular bus service, running up and down the river.
 The ferry boat is much cheaper than a tuk-tuk.

 As the ferry pulled up, locals jumped on, Rie too.
+Her years dashing onto the Tokyo subway has served her well.
 Three monks were behind me.
 As I reached out to jump on, the boat started moving away.
-Now Chao Phraya River was the color of slow moving mud served up with a layer of garbage, plastic and disintegrating stalks thirty years ago.
+Now Chao Phraya River was the color of slow moving mud served up with a layer of garbage, plastic and disintegrating stalks.
 I pulled back, fearing to miss the boat and land in that muck.
-So here I was with three monks on the dock and Rie is floating away on the boat.
+So here I was with three monks on the dock, too polite to push me out of the way to board.
+Look there Rie goes, floating away on the boat!
 Whoever heard of a ferry that doesn’t wait for all of its passengers to board?

 So neither ferry stops where we expected.
 Rie ends up on the other side of the river.
 I end up too far up.
 So I ride back down and end up too far down.
 Then too far up.
 The darn ferry keeps skipping my stop!
 Confused but persistent, I decide to walk back down to the mysterious nonstop.